 3. Accessibility

-I also highlight any language, style or jargon that doesn’t align with your target audience or that excludes different age groups, cultures, genders and those with different cognitive, visual and language abilities.
+I also highlight any language that may not align with your target audience, or that excludes different age groups, cultures, genders and cognitive abilities.

 4. SEO

-If clients have an SEO strategy, I ask for a list of targeted keywords so I can ensure they’re used in relevant headings and body text.
+If clients have an SEO strategy, I ask for targeted keywords so I can ensure they’re used in relevant headings and body text.
 It also means I won’t accidentally delete or change them during the copyedit.
 If keywords are used unnaturally or too frequently, I’ll flag this too.
-And if clients provide meta descriptions and title tags, which are also crucial for SEO, I’ll check these for relevant keywords and mechanical errors.
+And if clients provide meta descriptions and title tags, which are critical for SEO, I’ll check these for relevant keywords and mechanical errors.

 5. Brand voice